-Student's Name (Please Print) This form is good for the school year This consent form must be ustudent's medication order changes and renewed each year and/or anytime a student's medication order changes and renewed each year and/or anytime a student's medication order changes and renewed each year and/or anytime a student's medication order changes and renewed each year and/or anytime a student's medication order changes and renewed each year and/or anytime a student's medication order changes and renewed each year and/or anytime a student's medication order changes and renewed each year and/or anytime a student's medication order changes and renewed each year and/or anytime a student's medication order changes and renewed each year and/or anytime a student's medication order changes and renewed each year and/or anytime a student's medication order changes and renewed each year and/or anytime a student's medication order changes and renewed each year and/or anytime a student's medication order changes and renewed each year and/or anytime a student's medication order changes and renewed each year and/or anytime a student's medication or the student's medi The school has developed an individual health plan (IHP) acknowledging that my child has been diagnosed as suffering from adrenal insufficiency.
+This form is good for the school year .
+This consent form must be updated anytime the student's medication order changes and renewed each year and/or anytime a student changes schools.

+The school has developed an individual health plan (IHP) acknowledging that my child has been diagnosed as suffering from adrenal insufficiency.
 The IHP authorizes the school nurse to administer a stress or emergency dose medication to my child in an emergency situation.

+Date of physician's order

+Circumstances under which the stress or emergency dose medication may be administered

+□ Other instructions

-Date of physician's order Circumstances under which the stress or emergency dose medication may be ad lministered Other instructions In the absence of the nurse, trained volunteer district personnel may administer emergency dose medication to my child in an emergency situation. a stress dose or I hereby authorize the school nurse to administer a stress or emergency dose medor, in the absence of the nurse, trained volunteer district personnel designated as administer the stress or emergency dose medication to my child in an emergence supply the stress or emergency dose medication to the school nurse in the original labeled with the student's name, the ordering provider's name, the name of the dosage, frequency, and instructions for the administration of the medication (included Additional information accompanying the medication shall state the purpose for possible side effects, and any other pertinent instructions (such as special storage warnings. s care providers, to y situation.
-I will hal container properly medication, the cluding times). r the medication, I acknowledge that the District, its Board of Directors, its employees, or an ager including a healthcare professional who trained volunteer school personnel desir providers shall not be liable for any damages resulting from his/her actions or in administration of the stress or emergency dose medication in accordance with the IHP. gnated as care nactions in the Parent or legal guardian signature Date
+In the absence of the nurse, trained volunteer district personnel may administer a stress dose or emergency dose medication to my child in an emergency situation.

+I hereby authorize the school nurse to administer a stress or emergency dose medication to my child, or, in the absence of the nurse, trained volunteer district personnel designated as care providers, to administer the stress or emergency dose medication to my child in an emergency situation.
+I will supply the stress or emergency dose medication to the school nurse in the original container properly labeled with the student's name, the ordering provider's name, the name of the medication, the dosage, frequency, and instructions for the administration of the medication (including times).
+Additional information accompanying the medication shall state the purpose for the medication, possible side effects, and any other pertinent instructions (such as special storage requirements) or warnings.

+I acknowledge that the District, its Board of Directors, its employees, or an agent of the District, including a healthcare professional who trained volunteer school personnel designated as care providers shall not be liable for any damages resulting from his/her actions or inactions in the administration of the stress or emergency dose medication in accordance with this consent form and the IHP.

+Parent or legal guardian signatur e Date ----------------------------------- --- ------